7 Best Fiber Supplements of 2026

 Cons

 Fiber gummies deserve an honest clinical appraisal.
 Most drugstore fiber gummies deliver 2 to 3 grams of fiber per serving and contain 6 to 10 grams of added sugar — a formulation that partially defeats the metabolic purpose of the supplement.
 Metamucil’s no-sugar-added formulation solves that problem.
-At 5 grams of Fibersol-2 (a hydrolyzed, predominantly soluble corn fiber) per 4-gummy dose, this product matches the per-serving dose of the Garden of Life powder, with sugar replaced by erythritol and maltitol.
+At 5 grams of Fibersol-2 (a hydrolyzed, predominantly soluble corn fiber) per 4-gummy dose, this product delivers a clinically meaningful per-serving dose, with sugar replaced by erythritol and maltitol.
 For patients who cannot swallow capsules or tolerate powder, this gummy makes clinically meaningful fiber intake accessible.

 Two specific patient populations benefit from this format.
 Elderly patients with dysphagia or pill-swallowing difficulty often cannot take Metamucil powder (the 8-ounce water bolus is a choking risk for some) or capsules (the size is an obstacle).
 Gummies solve both issues.
 Patients on GLP-1 agonists (semaglutide, tirzepatide) frequently report reduced fluid tolerance due to delayed gastric emptying; the Metamucil gummies are GLP-1 friendly precisely because they do not require water for dissolution.
 For GLP-1 users who need to maintain fiber intake despite reduced appetite and meal volume, gummies are the practical choice.